-PRIORITIES

-Priority Robbery

-Strategic Assessment Narrative Robbery has increased year on year.
+PRIORITIES Priority Robbery Robbery has increased year on year.
 The use of weapons in these offences is common and on the rise.
-Young males with an existing criminal history have been identified as being at risk of offending and it is hoped that the CSP can work with this cohort to educate them and reduce the risk of future offences.
+Young Strategic males with an existing criminal history have been identified as being at risk of offending and it is hoped that Assessment Narrative the CSP can work with this cohort to educate them and reduce the risk of future offences.
+Insert below how you worked in partnership over 2019/20 to tackle the above priority, include details of any specific projects or partners work wit General.

-General.
 In Aldershot Garrison among Service Personnel theft is extremely low and is not deemed to be a major issue.
 However, we have had an increase of reported robberies in and around our unprotected Service Families Accommodation.
 Mitigation.
 To mitigate this and to ensure our families' feel safe we have engaged with the Rushmoor Borough Council Neighbourhood Watch lead, to look into establishing Neighbourhood Watch Groups on each of our Service Families Accommodation Areas (SFA) surrounding the Garrison.
 This is work in progress.
 Military Security Patrols in and around Service Families Accommodation Areas (SFA) areas are to be re-instigated, this should hopefully deter/decrease any criminal activity.
 Many military houses previously left empty are now rented to civilian families.
 This has had the effect of increasing eyes and ears to see and hear and less risk to robbery.